 Keep yourself updated with the latest travel advice, support services and FAQs.

+You will need a valid student visa to enter Australia.
 Visit our COVID-19 student visa FAQs for the latest advice about how your student visa may be affected.

-International students in Australia
+Advice for international students in Australia

 Accessing healthcare, counselling and other services

-International students outside Australia
+For students located outside Australia